ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/iceberg.md

 Currently, it is not possible to change nested structures or the types of elements within arrays and maps.

+To read a table where the schema has changed after its creation with dynamic schema inference, set allow_dynamic_metadata_for_data_lakes = true when creating the table.

 ### Data cache {#data-cache}

 `Iceberg` table engine and table function support data caching same as `S3`, `AzureBlobStorage`, `HDFS` storages.
 See [here](../../../engines/table-engines/integrations/s3.md#data-cache).